keiya01/react-performance-testing/README.md

 # react-performance-testing (Experimental)

-You can test react performance by using this lib.
+You can test React runtime performance by using this lib.
 If you want to check **number of rendering** or **rendering time** in test environment, this lib is make sense.
-You can check react performance.

 ## Table of Contents